Carlomos7/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/epic_analytics_tracking.md

 ## Dependencies:
 * Access to the MyWebClass website code
 * Ability to create a Google Analytics account
+* Integration with the website's backend system Proper implementation of Google Analytics tracking code Proper configuration of Google Analytics account

 ## Risks:
 * The tracking code may not be implemented properly, resulting in inaccurate data collection